MaratGilyazov/def_tenjin/README.md

 This is a native extension for [Defold engine](http://www.defold.com) which allows to use [Tenjin SDK](https://docs.tenjin.com/en/).

 ATTENTION!
-Not every API methods are fully supported, only initialization and sending custom events, no support for purchases events; see LUA Api section below for the list of supported methods.
+Not every API methods are fully supported, only initialization and sending custom events; see LUA Api section below for the list of supported methods.

 ATTENTION-2!
 On Android "Init()" method is called by demand, from your lua code, when documentation advices to do this in Android "OnResume" event.
 So, probably, sessions tracking is not fully correct.